Grave Markers

 A nice fence placed around the site

 This is the forth marker.
-The date of it's manufacture and maker is unknown.
-It was made of metal with a wood border and then a wooden post and metal pipe fence was placed around it.
+The date of it's placement is unknown, however there is a photograph showing this particular marker dated 1966.
+It was made of metal with a wood border with a wooden post and metal pipe fence around the perimeter of the grave.
+The fencing still exists.

 Marker four in need of replacement